derekcyy/Teleoperation/README.md

 2. Integrating video streaming capabilities is essential for real-time monitoring and control in various unmanned systems.
 3. Incorporating real-time data processing for enhanced operational decision-making, ensuring a human is in the loop for critical decisions.

 By addressing these objectives, the project will significantly contribute to the evolution of teleoperation technologies, making them more efficient, safe, and accessible.
-This aligns with the sustainable innovation goals, focusing not only on technological advancement but also on its positive impact on society and the environment.
+This aligns with the sustainable innovation goals, focusing on technological advancement and its positive impact on society and the environment.

 ## Project structure